WooCommerce Security – 27 Steps to a secure WordPress Store in 2020

 E-commerce is big.
-As of today, it is a 1 trillion Dollar mammoth.
+As of today in 2020, it is a 1 trillion Dollar mammoth.
 And wherever there is so much money involved, there ought to be fraud and theft!

 WooCommerce Security is a very big challenge for all storeowners who use WooCommerce to power their online business and this article is exactly why